weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_05_Ex1_Roles_and_Permissions.md

 19. Next we will use Exchange PowerShell to add a 3rd role to the RoleGroup we just created.
 While still on LON-CL1, open an elevated instance of **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen ad type **powershell** in the Search box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do NOT select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

 20. Maximize your PowerShell window.
-In Windows PowerShell, at the command prompt, type the following command and press Enter:
+In Windows PowerShell, at the command prompt, type the following command and press **Enter**:

     `Connect-ExchangeOnline`